Overview

 Revisit the screen test as the deciding idea.

-- Students may place the focus at inconsistent distances or forget the principal axis altogether.
+- You may place the focus at inconsistent distances or forget the principal axis altogether.

-Insist on a neat baseline diagram before they start any construction.
+Insist on a neat baseline diagram before you start any construction.

 - Set the lens-diagram resources for deliberate practice and use the